Marmalade-NG/marmalade-ng/doc/source/policy-adjustable-royalty.rst

 Change the royalty rate for the given tokenID.

 The transaction must be signed by the guard of the creator.
+The signature can be scoped by ``(UPDATE-ROYALTY token-id)``

 .. code:: lisp